BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 After going through the quiz with the student you can reopen the self diagnostic from the module overview.
 After which the student can retake the quiz.
-(please note the student can get different questions on the same subjects)
+(please note the student can get different questions on the same subjects).

 ## Settings